Financial-Times/treecreeper/README.md

 ### API Key

-You do not need to generate this API key.
+The load tests are currently setup to run against the staging ENV and that's the API key required.
+Please note that you do not need to generate this API key.
 The LOAD_TEST_API_KEY will be the same as the API_KEY value you pulled down from Vault.

 If you have not yet retrieved the environment variables from Vault,[please visit the Vault Setup section](#vault-setup).